iamhitarth/hitarthsharma.com/src/posts/2020-09-19--hipster/index.md

   - hipster
   - community
 ---

-Why do people not just like pop stuff?
+Why do people try to be different?
+Why don't they just like the "pop" stuff?
 Why do they have to try so hard to find things super obscure and then show off how _cool_ they are because they listen to something so obscure that no one else knows about it.

-But I think I get it now.
+I _think_ I get it now.

 I get how "pop stuff" while _feeling_ good can be predictable.
 And predictable is boring.